phalcon/documentation/docs/events.md

 ```php
 public function collectResponses(bool $collect)
 ```
-Tells the event manager if it needs to collect all the responses returned by every registered listener in a single `fire` call
+Tell the event manager if it needs to collect all the responses returned by every registered listener in a single `fire` call

 ```php
 public function detach(string $eventType, mixed $handler)